starJammer/atomic-template-manager/README.md

 You'll get some error....well, I haven't tested this but I know it'll break.

+### 3
+I haven't implemented the part where you can add %%- in front of files and directories, as in `00-directory/01-template-1.html`.
+If I get to this I'll get to it.
+The numbers were used in pattern lab for specifying order of templates in a gui but I didn't really see too much use for this feature here.
+Let me know if you want it.
+The function is already there, I just have to write it.

 ## Miscellaneous

 I tried to make it safe from concurrent goroutines by using a mutex.
 I also tried to make the parsing of the directories semi-concurrent.
-That is to say, different directories will be parse concurrently but each root directory will be parsed sequentially.
+That is to say, different root directories will be parse concurrently but each root directory will be parsed sequentially.